-16 ABS, Standards for Statistics on the Family (ABS Cat.
+18 ABS, Standards for Statistics on the Family (ABS Cat.
 No. 1286.0), ABS, Canberra, 1995.

-- dependent.
+- 1. Couple with child under 15 part of a married or de facto couple with at least one child under 15 in the household (they may also have other children which are dependent students or not dependent). - 2.
+Couple with dependent student (no child under 15) part of a married or de facto couple with at least one child in the household who is a dependent student (they may also have other children which are not dependent).
+They do not have any children under 15 in the household. - 3.
+Couple with non-dependent child (no child under 15 or dependent student) part of a married or de facto couple with at least one child in the household who is not dependent.
 They do not have any children in the household who are under 15 or dependent students. - 4.
 Couple without children part of a married or de facto couple without children in the household. - 5.
 Lone parent with child under 15 a parent without a partner with at least one child under 15 in the household (they may also have other children which are dependent students or not dependent). - 6.
 Lone parent with dependent student (no child under 15) a parent without a partner with at least one child in the household who is a dependent student (they may also have other children which are not dependent).
 They do not have any children under 15 in the household. - 7.
 Lone parent with non-dependent child (no child under 15 or dependent student) a parent without a partner with at least one child in the household who is not dependent.
 They do not have any children who are under 15 or dependent students in the household. - 8.
 Child under 15 A child who is aged under 15. - 9.
-Dependent student A dependent student is aged 15 to 24, studying full-time, not working full-time and lives in a household with their parent (natural, step, foster or adopted).17 They do not have a partner or child of their own in the household (if they did, they would be classified as a couple or lone parent themselves). - 10.
+Dependent student A dependent student is aged 15 to 24, studying full-time, not working full-time and lives in a household with their parent (natural, step, foster or adopted).
+They do not have a partner or child of their own in the household (if they did, they would be classified as a couple or lone parent themselves). - 10.
 Non-dependent child A child who is at least 15 years of age living in a household with their parent (natural, step, foster or adopted) who does not fall into the category of a dependent student.
 They do not have a partner or child of their own in the household. - 11.
 Other family member A person who is not part of a couple or parent-child relationship but is related to other members of the household. - 12.
 Lone person A single person household. - 13.
 Unrelated to all household members A person who is not related to any other members of the household.